ChoiVoi/job-network-page/README.md

  * Whenever the frontend or backend produces an error, there shall be an error popup on the screen with a message (either a message derived from the backend error response, or one meaningfully created on the frontend).
  * This popup can be closed/removed/deleted by pressing an "x" or "close" button.

-### Milestone 2 - Basic Feed (14%)

-Milestone 2 focuses on fetching feed data from the API.
-A feed and it's associated content should only be accessible to logged in users.

 #### Basic Feed

 The application should present a "feed" of user content on the home page derived `GET /job/feed`.
 Note that the feed will only return information from people that the logged in user is watching.